 This sets the optimal timings of settings for items 2-5, depending on the memory modules that you are using.
-Default setting is By SPD, which configures items 2-5 by reading the contents in the SPD (Serial Presence Detect) device.
 This 8-pin serial EEPROM device stores critical parameter information about the module, such as memory type, size, speed, voltage interface, and module banks.
+The default setting is 12ns SDRAM.
+If your DIMM modules are all 10ns SDRAM, you may set this to 10ns SDRAM.